dmd-program/art-design-course-resources/portfolio-tips.md

     ### For Web Developers

-    If you want to work in web development or as a freelancer, you want an awesome highly cusotmized website to demonstrate your abilities.
+    If you want to work in web development or as a freelancer, you want an awesome highly customized website to demonstrate your abilities.
 These more advanced platforms can also be a great learning opportunity, but will require a lot of time and Googling if you're learning something new.

     * [Wordpress](https://wordpress.org) \(custom theme\)
         * Building a theme from scratch requires working with PHP, but if you're familiar with HTML and CSS you can probably figure it out one step at a time.
-        * Starter Themes: these are essentially blank themes designed for making your own themes in a modern development environemnt.
+        * Starter Themes: these are essentially blank themes designed for making your own themes in a modern development environment.
             * [WP Rig](https://wprig.mor10.com/)
             * [JointsWP](https://jointswp.com/) — Built on Foundations framework
         * [Beginner's Guide to Wordpress](https://www.wpbeginner.com/guides/)